Former Australian spinner Gavin Robertson in the 'fight of his life'

 After reportedly feeling unwell, Robertson went to the doctor to be checked out and within hours received the devastating news he had a brain cancer.

-Roberston initially remained positive and hoped the tumour would be on the smaller side of the scale.

-But speaking on Macquarie Sports Radio, Mat Thompson revealed the diagnosis hadn't gone as hoped and Robertson was in surgery.
+But speaking on Macquarie Sports Radio, Mat Thompson revealed the former spinner had undergone surgery and was now in the real fight.

 "I want to wish our mate Gavin Robertson a happy birthday.
 I know he's had happier birthdays than the one he's experiencing right now," Thompson said.